 Read a full biography of Janie Spahr on her profile page.

 The Rev. Annanda Barclay (she/her) is a queer ordained minister of the Presbyterian Church (USA).
 She is an Edwards Fellow with Auburn Seminary and a chaplain fellow specializing in moral distress and injury working with STEM students at Stanford University through the generosity of the Office of Religious Life and Stanford Health Care Spiritual Care.
 Annanda is also a pastor of Mission Bay Community Church, a small congregation in the Excelsior Community of San Francisco.

-This event is part of our Queering Our Roots campaign this fall, celebrating LGBTQ-RAN's 20th anniversary.
-This campaign will honor five elders of LGBTQ+ religious movements in the U.S. as well as highlight the rich history that LGBTQ-RAN has gathered over these years.
+This event is part of our Queering Our Roots campaign, celebrating LGBTQ-RAN's 20th anniversary.
+This campaign honors five elders of LGBTQ+ religious movements in the U.S. as well as highlights the rich history that LGBTQ-RAN has gathered over these years.

 Follow us: #LGBTQRAN #LGBTQRANAnniversary #Celebrating20Years